-(I) Loss per share:
+(I) Earnings (loss) per share:

-Basic loss per share is calculated by dividing the net loss for the year by the weighted average number of common shares outstanding during the year.
-Diluted loss per share is calculated by dividing the loss for the year by the sum of the weighted average number of common shares outstanding and the dilutive common share equivalents outstanding during the year.
-Common share equivalents consist of the shares issuable upon exercise of stock options and shares issuable upon exercise of common share unit options calculated using the treasury stock method.
+Basic earnings (loss) per share is calculated by dividing the net income (loss) for the year by the weighted average number of common shares outstanding during the year.
+Diluted earnings (loss) per share is calculated by dividing the loss for the year by the sum of the weighted average number of common shares outstanding and the dilutive common share equivalents outstanding during the year.
+Common share equivalents consist of the shares issuable upon exercise of stock options calculated using the treasury stock method.
 Common share equivalents are not included in the calculation of the weighted average number of shares outstanding for diluted loss per share when the effect would be anti-dilutive.